 Rental Voi e-scooters may be used on roads, pavements or any public space where they are part of the scooter trial.
 The scooter trial in Cambridge is one of many pilot schemes being run across the country.
 The government is monitoring them to inform a decision on whether to legalise the use of electric scooters on UK roads.
-A decision is expected to be made in May 2024.
 Click for more info.